 4. The room selected for the examination should have adequate seating with an alternate room selected in case of problems.

 5. It is required that all members of the Doctoral Dissertation Committee be present for the examination unless an absence is approved prior to the defense taking place by the Office of Graduate Studies Dean.
-In the event that a member cannot attend in person, participation is permissible via speakerphone or video conference.
+In the event that a member cannot attend in person, participation may be permissible via video conference with approval from the Office of Graduate Studies.
+The student and Major Professor must be in attendance in person and may not participate via remote access.
 A minimum of three members, including the Major Professor is required to proceed with the defense.
 If a non-committee member (Outside Chair) chairs the Defense, this individual does not count as one of the three required members in attendance.
 If an unforeseeable situation arises that would prevent compliance with this requirement the Major Professor or Doctoral Dissertation Defense Chair should contact the Office of Graduate Studies for guidance and approval to proceed with the defense.

 6. The length of the examination period will generally not exceed three hours.
 Throughout this time the Doctoral Dissertation Defense Chair is to be in charge of all proceedings and, ideally, is expected to play a balancing role between advocacy and contention.